 Out of the five key sub-indices making up Brazil’s (EWZ) PMI, five posted drops.

-Drivers of market drops
+Continue to Part 4: Drivers of market returns

 More From Market Realist